Kerala Legislative Assembly

 Kerala Assembly Elections

 Just like the central government, state governments are also elected by the voters.
+General Election, Midterm Election and By-election are the three types of Election.
+The election after the completion of the term is called a general election.
+Midterm election is an election held by dissolving the assembly before completing the term.
+By-elections are held due to the death, resignation, disqualification, etc. of members.
 State governments are responsible for the law-making and administration of the states.
 Each government has a term of five years.
 Those who are eligible can contest as candidates of political parties and as independent candidates.
 For this, Kerala has been divided into 140 assembly constituencies.
 Voters in each constituency will vote for a candidate they think is the best.
 The candidate who gets the most votes will enter the assembly as the representative of that constituency.
 Among those elected in this way, someone acceptable to the majority of the members will be elected as the Chief Minister.
 Ministers will also be appointed to administer the government under the Chief Minister.
 Many candidates contest as representatives of political parties or fronts.
 There are also those who do not belong to any party and contest as independent candidates.
 The party or front that wins the most members will be in the ruling party.
 Their leader will become the Chief Minister.
 The party or front immediately behind will be in the opposition.
 Their leader will become the Leader of the Opposition.

 Kerala Assembly Constituencies (Lok Sabha Constituency and Assembly Constituencies)